subhrambiswas/Spring_Boot_Jpa_Hibernate_Curd/README.md

 6.The Hibernate way! ->
     JDBC Database configuration
     Model Object Object Annotations
-    Servoice method to create model object -> US \of Hibernate API Database design and DAO method not needed.
+    Servoice method to create model object -> US of Hibernate API Database design and DAO method not needed.
+ 7.Establish the JDBC connection provide all DB URLs: